Want to work in France, but don’t have an EU Passport, and need a visa?

 Read on for advice on TAPIF, university and international school jobs, English summer camp positions, and other ways to live in France!

 Teaching Traveling: Let’s welcome back French education job expert, Dana Wielgus.
 Tell us about your background, Dana.

 Dana: Bonjour!
 My name is Dana, and I’m a twenty-six year old American originally from Milwaukee, WI.
 I have been living and teaching in France since 2013.
 I completed my undergraduate degree in French and English as a Second Language Education, and am now certified to teach both of those subjects.

-TT: When people think of living and teaching abroad, many think about visa restrictions, as it is extremely difficult to get sponsored.
-So, how were you able to legally work in France as a non-EU citizen?
+TT: When people think of living and teaching abroad, many think about visa restrictions, as it is difficult to get sponsored.
+How were you able to legally work in France as a non-EU citizen?

 The duration of the TAPIF program is 7 months (October-April), during which you teach 12 hours per week, have eight weeks of paid vacation, and are given a modest monthly stipend of 790€ net per month.
 Nowadays, if you are lucky and start the process early, you can apply to extend and/or renew your contract once (although this is not guaranteed).